-To follow up on my last post – I did another episode of The Aloyna Show where I took a swag at who I think is responsible for the murders of Dan Terry and the other nine internationals including the fiancee of a good friend of mine and super all around human being Dr. Karen Woo:
+I also recently did another episode of The Aloyna Show where I took a SWAG at who I think is responsible for the murders of the international medical team headed by Dan Terry and Tom Little – the interview is below:

 The Skipper wasn’t injured in this blast – nobody was which would make one think that maybe it was a warning.
 But for those of us who live with this shit daily it is impossible to figure out what is going on.
-The big reason for that is a factor I have gone over many times before and that is the Taliban are as stupid as the day is long.
-They could have set that bomb for The Skipper expecting it to blow him to kingdom come, they could have set it up to just make noise because he is The Skipper and nobody on any side of this conflict wants to see the only outside the wire EOD team in the country go back behind the wire and become for all intents and purposes useless.
-There is no Taliban proficiency matrix with which to judge attacks because these guys suck so bad at fighting that it is hard to take them seriously.
-Look at this article from The Atlantic; even the main stream media is figuring out that we are fighting a bunch of clowns.
-Of course that bring the real question to mind which is why aren’t we beating the snot out of them but I’m going to leave that alone for another post or two.
+They could have set that bomb for The Skipper expecting it to blow him to kingdom come, they could have set it up to just make noise because he’s The Skipper and they want to warn him he is no longer welcome.
+They could have screwed up the HME (home made explosives) recipe.
+There is no Taliban proficiency matrix with which to judge attacks because of the wide disparity in competence between various Taliban units.
+Look at this article from The Atlantic; even the Lib media is figuring out that we are fighting a bunch of clowns.
+Of course that brings the real question to mind which is why aren’t we beating the snot out of them but I’m going to leave that alone for now.
 From the Atlantic article linked above:

-There was an attack on the HQ of one of the security firms in Kabul last week involving two suicide bombers.
-They popped up well inside the new Kabul “Ring of Steel” checkpoint system which seems to be designed to harass internationals and opened up on the exterior guards as they walked down the street housing Hart Security.
-The Hart guards returned fire for a second or two and locked themselves inside the compound as did the exterior guards outside the gates of every other compound on that street which means about 25 men jumped inside their compounds when the two attackers unmasked.
-The attackers reached the gate and, according to eye witnesses, one said he’ll take the gate down and the other moved back about 20 feet.
-When bad guy one blew down the gate, bad guy two also perished because 20 feet of stand off is inadequate for powerful suicide vests.
+There was an attack on the safe-house of one of the security firms in Kabul last week involving two suicide bombers.
+They popped up well inside the new Kabul “Ring of Steel” checkpoint system (which seems designed to harass internationals) and opened fire on the exterior guards in front of the Hart Security compound.
+The Hart guards returned fire for a second or two and locked themselves inside the compound as did the exterior guards outside the gates of every other compound on that street.
+The attackers ran up to the Hart gate and one positioned himself to blow the gate while the other moved back about 20 feet.
+When bad guy number one blew down the gate, bad guy two also perished because 20 feet of stand-off is inadequate for powerful suicide vests.
+Almost funny right?

-I cannot for the life of me imagine how this law is going to work out.
-There are (in my opinion) more international PSD teams then needed – why do EuPol police officers need PSD teams to drive them around Kabul?
-They have guns and armored vehicles already and should be capable of taking care of themselves.
-Why do the contract police trainers needs a whole section of dedicated PSD specialists?
-It is a crazy waste of money to have armed international PSD teams guarding armed ISAF personnel but it is also currently a contractual requirement.
-For companies working outside the wire in the reconstruction sector the absence of international PSD teams will also have a huge impact on the ability to get insurance for their internationals at reasonable rates.
-At exactly the time that internationals operating outside the wire need to be armed the laws are changing to make it illegal for internationals who are not ISAF military members to be armed.
+For companies working outside the wire in the reconstruction sector the absence of international PSD teams will also impact their ability to get insurance (required by contract law) for internationals at reasonable rates.
+At exactly the time that internationals operating outside the wire need to be armed the laws are changing to make it illegal for internationals to be armed.
 How are we supposed to operate now?

 I’ll leave you with a translation of the new presidential decree on PSC’s so you too can puzzle at it’s meaning with the rest of us: